GovTechSG/techpass-user-docs/docs/reset-techpass-mfa-for-new-device.md

-# Reset TechPass MFA
+# Reset TechPass Multi-Factor Authentication(MFA)

-This article provides instructions on how TechPass users can reset their TechPass MFA (Multi-Factor Authentication).
+This article provides instructions on how TechPass users can reset their TechPass MFA.

 ## Audience